gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve a list of selected opt-ins.
-Retrieve the store-level/company-level integrations configured in a company
+Use this API to get the store-level/company-level integrations configured in a company

 *Returned Response:*